Elctrony/COVID/README.md

 # COVID-19 Tracker

-An App that track The COVID-19 cases including death and recoverd
+An App that track The COVID-19 cases
 ## Getting Started

 This project is a starting point for a Flutter application.